python-poetry/poetry/README.md

 It takes inspiration in tools that exist in other languages, like `composer` (PHP) or `cargo` (Rust).

-And, finally, there is no reliable tool to properly resolves dependencies in Python, so I started `poetry` to bring an exhaustive dependency resolver to the Python community.
+And, finally, there is no reliable tool to properly resolve dependencies in Python, so I started `poetry` to bring an exhaustive dependency resolver to the Python community.

 ### What about Pipenv?

-In short: I do not like the CLI it provides, or some of the decisions made, and I think we can do a better and more intuitive one.
+In short: I do not like the CLI it provides, or some of the decisions made, and I think we can make a better and more intuitive one.
 Here are a few things that I don't like.

 #### Dependency resolution